Frequently Asked Questions

 Q: Do I have to attend with a group from my parish?

-A: No. Some people like to attend with family or friends and others prefer to come when they don’t know anyone.
-You can attend anytime you’d like as long as we have space.
-If you are coming on your own and not with a parish group, we do simply require a $50 deposit.
-Call our office to check availability.
+A: No. Some people enjoy attending with family or friends, while others prefer to come alone.
+You can attend any time we have availability.
+If you are not coming with a parish group, we simply require a $50 deposit.
+Please call our office to check availability.

 Q: Do you rent out your facility?

-A: We do rent out our facility on occasion to area Catholic schools and parish groups.
-However we host our own retreats every weekend of the year from Thursday evening to Sunday afternoon.
-Any availability is typically Monday-Wednesday.
-For more info please email joep@whretreat.org .
+A: Yes, we occasionally rent our facility to area Catholic schools and parish groups.
+However, we host our own retreats every weekend of the year from Thursday evening through Sunday afternoon.
+Rental availability is typically limited to Monday–Wednesday.

-Q: Can I have my wedding/baptism at White House.
+Q: Can I have my wedding or baptism at White House?

 Q: Do you provide any sort of transportation assistance for those traveling in from out of state?